100 Notable alumni of

 -

 Kurt Masur was a German conductor.
 Called "one of the last old-style maestros", he directed many of the principal orchestras of his era.
-He had a long career as the Kapellmeister of the Leipzig Gewandhaus Orchestra, and also served as music director of the New York Philharmonic.
-He left many recordings of classical music played by major orchestras.
-Masur is also remembered for his actions to support peaceful demonstrations in the 1989 anti-government demonstrations in Leipzig; the protests were part of the events leading up to the fall of the Berlin wall.
+He had a long career as the Kapellmeister of the Leipzig Gewandhaus Orchestra, and also served as music director of the New York Philharmonic for about ten years.
+He made many recordings of classical music with major orchestras.
+Masur is also remembered for his actions to support peaceful demonstrations against the East German government in the 1989 demonstrations in Leipzig; those protests were part of the events leading up to the fall of the Berlin wall.

 -